d9pouces/django-floor/doc/source/signals.rst

 When Python calls a signal, there are more possibilities to propagate it with the `sharing` argument:

     * only to Python with `sharing=None`,
+    * to Python and only to the original Javascript window with `sharing=WINDOW`,
     * to Python and only to the original Javascript session with `sharing=SESSION`,
     * to Python and to all connected users with `sharing=BROADCAST`,
     * to Python and to the original user with `sharing=USER` (he can receive multiple instances of this signal with multiple browser windows),
     * to Python and to a limited set of users with `sharing={USER: ['username1', 'username2', ]}`.

 You can prevent Python code from calling the javascript side of calls `call('demo.my_signal', request, None, \*\*kwargs)`

+Note: sometimes, signals are to properly propagated to client when using USER or SESSION.

 Without Redis nor websockets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~